 Happy New Year crafters!
 Yes, the holidays have come and gone, and I’m sure you’ve finally boxed and stored all of your Christmas crafts, but don’t worry- every new year brings an abundance of fresh, new DIY inspiration, starting with this candle holder centerpiece made from a piece of scrap wood.
 Well, not so scrap.
 I found this cutting board at my local thrift store for $2.00.
 With a few candles, I was able to turn it into a modern, yet rustic table centerpiece used in my holiday decor.
-This romantic, tapered candle holder was not only perfect for Christmas, it will also make a beautiful, table centerpiece for Valentine’s Day dinner.
+This is a simple idea that can even be used outdoors to create relaxing garden ambiance.
+If you were to create an outdoor version, you would need more wood and candles but the method would still be the same.
+You might need a track saw compared to an ordinary saw as a track saw is good for long cuts and you’re more likely to use bigger pieces of wood outdoors to fill larger spaces.
+This romantic, tapered candleholder was not only perfect for Christmas, but it will also make a beautiful, table centerpiece for Valentine’s Day dinner.
 Check out how I made it!

 For this DIY, you’ll need a few tools:

 - Wood block (size and thickness can vary)

 - Power drill with 13/16th drill bit (or a drill bit the same size as the diameter of the base of your candle)

 First things first- stand your candles up on the block and arrange them in the way you’d like to see them when the project is complete.
 At first, I arranged the candles in a perfect line, then had each row slightly windowed, but the end goal was that when I looked at the centerpiece straight on, or from the front or side, I could see all the candles.
 So I ended up doing a random placement.